devjiel/fly-share/README.md

 10. **File System Monitoring**: The backend utilizes Chokidar to watch for file system changes, enabling detection of files that might be added outside the application.

 11. **Clean UI with Tailwind CSS**: The frontend uses Tailwind CSS for rapid UI development with a clean, modern aesthetic.

-12. **Containerization**: Docker and Docker Compose are used for consistent development environments and simplified deployment.

 ### WebSocket Implementation